Ruicong-Chen/Old-Personal-Website/index.md

 # News

-*  I will be joining Apple as Display Platform Architect
+*  I will be joining Apple as Display Platform Architect in Apple Park
 *  Feb.
 2023 Sniff-SAR is accepted to CICC 2023!
 *  Jun.
 2022.
 MIT NEWS has an [article](https://news.mit.edu/2022/analog-digital-converter-attack-side-channel-0614) to highlight our research!
 *  May.
 2022.
 Direct HESE SAR is accepted to ISLPED 2022.